ni/measurement-plugin-labview/docs/README.md

 ## Introduction

-The Measurement Plug-In Support for LabVIEW packages enable measurement developers to quickly create LabVIEW measurements and run them as a service.
+The Measurement Plug-In SDK for LabVIEW packages enable measurement developers to quickly create LabVIEW measurements and run them as a service.
 NI Measurement Plug-In Support allows users to interact with measurement services with a LabVIEW UI in InstrumentStudio.

 ---